ardanlabs/gotraining/reading/design_guidelines.md

 #### Bottom Line

+*_"The most amazing achievement of the computer software industry is its __continuing cancellation__ of the steady and staggering gains made by the computer hardware industry."_ - Henry Petroski*

 The compiler is a tool and it's not all knowing or perfect.
 You need to work with it and help it.